 Put these widgets together for one or more websites in your analytics dashboard, and now you’ve brought two powerful Google tools into one place.
 But let’s not stop there…

-And a Pingdom widget to keep track of your website’s downtime (monitor one website with a free account).
+And a Pingdom widget to keep track of your website’s downtime.

 Add these widgets for one or more websites into your dashboard for the ultimate overview of all of your website’s important analytics data.

-- Google AdWords cost, impressions, clicks, and conversions.
+- Google Ads cost, impressions, clicks, and conversions.